jvhgit/webproc/README.md

   4) At last, to run the main script with default settings (as described above) run the following command:
   `python3 linking/main.py` <br>
   Use the arguments to change input or output file(names).
-See main.py or above for the arguments and there values.
+See main.py or above for the arguments and their values.

 <!-- #2) Run the container and add volume (run below in powershell) (example below)
 # we assume that elasticsearch and trident are local